stub22/axiomagic/README.md

 # axiomagic tuning kit
 Axiomagic is an open source meta-system for interactive exploration.
 <br/>Core components use Scala, Akka Http, RDF, and HTML/CSS/Javascript.
-<br/>Upstream functional generators (Idris, MMT) emit bounded, tunable, explainable smarts for runtime.
+<br/>Upstream functional generators (Idris, MMT) emit bounded, tunable, explainable smarts for use in downstream web runtime.
 <br/>Here is a screenshot of an experimental live-generated interactive Javascript+CSS page.
 <br/>TODO:  Replace with real content and milder color contrast.
 <br/><img src="docs/_screen_img/web_icon_demo_AA.png" alt="axiomagic screen shot"	title="demo screen shot" width="380" height="300" />
 <br/> <i> (This experiment uses icons downloaded from icomoon.io) </i>
 ## Uses
 Axiomagic is intended for use in domain-specific browsers, calculators, simulators, and games.
-<br/>Axmgc code applies well to science, finance, and entertainment.
+<br/>Axmgc features apply naturally in science, finance, and edutainment.

 ## Lineage

 This work builds on models and designs from previous projects, including the [Glue-AI 1.x](http://glue.ai) constellation from Stu B22 and pals.

-Axiomagic is intended to be a thin layer of functions and tools, relying on the amazing capacity of today's open source components for server, cloud, browser, and edge devices.
-However the applications built around Axmgc could be rich and sophsiticated, or simple tiny inquiries.
+Axiomagic is intended to be a thin layer of functions and tools, relying on the burgeoning capacity of today's open source components for server, cloud, browser, and edge devices.
+Use it to build rich, sophsiticated applications, or quick, narrow investigations.

-Implementation Technology:  Scala, RDF, Akka, Idris, and many web components.
+Implementation Technology:  Scala, RDF, Akka, Idris, and HTML/JS.
 ## Example Applications
-Some current open science experiments helping drive our requirements for Axiomagic:
+Some open science experiments helping drive our requirements for Axiomagic:
 #### Practical Motives
  * https://gitlab.com/stub22/open-fin-onto - Open financial computing, grounded in FIBO and related ontologies
  * https://gitlab.com/stub22/defogo - Wildfire analysis leveraging IoT and cloud